nishanths/slack-texts/README.md

 # License

 The MIT License.
-Please see the [LICENSE](https://github.com/nishanths/slack-texts/blob/master/LICENSE) file at the root of the repository.
+Please see the [LICENSE](https://github.com/nishanths/slack-texts/blob/master/LICENSE) file at the root of this repository.